Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Method

 \subsection{Subjective Graph}

-Students do not share a unified understanding of the classroom social structure~\cite{rashomon_effect_2023}.
+Students do not share a unified understanding of the classroom social structure.
 To capture such perceptual heterogeneity, we define for each student agent $i$ an individualized subjective social graph $G_i=(V,E_i,\pi_i)$.
 Here, $E_i\subseteq V\times V$ denotes the set of social ties that student $i$ believes to exist or to be reachable, and $\pi_i(e)\in[0,1]$ assigns a subjective reachability (or credibility) weight to an edge $e$~\cite{friedkin1990_social}.
 Importantly, $G_i$ is not intended to reconstruct the true classroom network; instead, it specifies the social structure that the agent can perceive and utilize when forming judgments and engaging in interactions~\cite{cognitive_social_structures_2023}.
 The construction of the subjective graph is fully constrained by observable social-relational and psychometric information from the questionnaire.
 Explicitly reported friendships define the agent's base visible neighborhood, while subjective judgments about peer relations and social standing provide a prior modulation of edge reachability weights.

 To represent individual differences in the stability of social perception, we further introduce a noise parameter $\alpha_i$ mapped from questionnaire scales.
-This parameter controls the probabilities of missing edges and spurious connections in the subjective graph.
+In the implementation, explicitly reported friend edges are retained with probability $1-\alpha_i$, and each non-neighbor is added as a spurious edge with probability $0.1\alpha_i$.
 A larger $\alpha_i$ indicates higher uncertainty when assessing whether a social tie exists; consequently, even within the same classroom environment, different individuals may form subjective graphs with substantially different structures.

 Beyond the subjective graph itself, we impose an explicit constraint on information access.
 We treat all classroom-related structured information as an external knowledge base $D$.
 For a judgment or interaction task performed by agent $i$ at time $t$, the accessible evidence is determined by a subjective-graph-constrained retrieval operator: